-Assess the year now for the nuggets of wisdom to use later.
+Assess your year now for the nuggets of wisdom.

 Needless to say, it was a rough year.
 Even so, you likely gained some pearls of wisdom that will serve you well in future years.
 Take some time to reflect as you wrap up the year and do your planning.